-Also, there are sports equipment co-ops you can join.
+Did you know there are sports equipment co-ops you can join?

 This is one of my favorite dayhiking tips, because I've been using it for 3+ decades and love the "cooperative" angle:

-You're also eligible for member-only deals, which can be quite tempting.
+You're also eligible for member-only deals and class discounts, which can be quite tempting.

-I joined Seattle-based REI in 1977, and have enjoyed spending my member dividend every year since to upgrade my hiking gear.
+I joined Seattle-based REI in 1978 (not a typo!!), and have enjoyed spending my member dividend every year since to upgrade my hiking gear.

-There's also a Canadian gear co-op that I joined a few years ago when I couldn't find the boot brand I'm partial to (Zamberlan) in any American stores.
+There's also a Canadian (former) cooperative called MEC that I shopped a few years ago when I couldn't find the boot brand I'm partial to (Zamberlan) in any American stores.

-These dayhiking tips are just to get you started thinking about what you'll need as a day hiker.
+These trail tips are designed to get you started thinking about what you'll need as a day hiker.